wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 In order to simplify the protocol, the WHIP session cannot signal additional ICE candidates to the WHIP client after the SDP answer has been sent.
 The WHIP endpoint SHALL gather all the ICE candidates for the media server before responding to the client request and the SDP answer SHALL contain the full list of ICE candidates of the media server.

+As the WHIP client needs to know the WHIP session URL associated with the ICE session in order to send a PATCH request containing new ICE candidates, it MUST wait and buffer any gathered candidates until the "201 Created" HTTP response to the initial POST request is received.
+In order to lower the HTTP traffic and processing time required the WHIP client SHOULD send a single aggregated HTTP PATCH request with all the buffered ICE candidates once the response is received.
-Because the WHIP client needs to know the entity-tag associated with the ICE session in order to send a PATCH request containing new ICE candidates, it MUST wait and buffer any gathered candidates until it receives the HTTP response with the new entity-tag value to either the initial POST request or the last PATCH request performing an ICE restart.
-In order to lower the HTTP traffic and processing time required, the WHIP client SHOULD send a single aggregated HTTP PATCH request with all the buffered ICE candidates once it receives the new entity-tag value.
+Additionaly, if ICE restarts are supported by the WHIP session, the WHIP client needs to know the entity-tag associated with the ICE session in order to send a PATCH request containing new ICE candidates, so it MUST also wait and buffer any gathered candidates until it receives the HTTP response with the new entity-tag value to the last PATCH request performing an ICE restart.

 WHIP clients generating the HTTP PATCH body with the SDP fragment and its subsequent processing by WHIP sessions MUST follow to the guidelines defined in {{Section 4.4 of !RFC8840}} with the following considerations: